 - Acquisitions and Dispositions

 We often advise our clients on complex real estate acquisitions and dispositions involving all types of property.
 Our services include negotiating letters of intent, drafting purchase and sale agreements and option agreements, performing title and survey review, resolving title defects, structuring the client’s title insurance policy, negotiating construction and long term financing, preparing closing documents and post-closing agreements and generally overseeing transactions from letter of intent through closing.
 When handling your transaction, we work closely with a broad network of brokers, title companies, escrows agents and lenders towards a successful closing.

 - Easements, Covenants, Licenses, and CC&Rs

 Our attorneys have drafted numerous covenants, easements, and CC&Rs for both residential and commercial projects.
 We have also negotiated and drafted licenses for many unique property types including parking garages, public and private docks and marinas.

-Some of our more interesting projects in this area include negotiating a protective view covenant preserving the northerly view from the home stadium of the Seattle Seahawks, shoring easements and crane swing licenses for large scale commercial and residential tower developments in downtown Seattle, affordable housing covenants and advising clients on the sale of easements and licenses for cellular towers and related telecommunications equipment.
+Some of our more interesting commercial real estate projects in this area include negotiating a protective view covenant preserving the northerly view from the home stadium of the Seattle Seahawks, shoring easements and crane swing licenses for large scale commercial and residential tower developments in downtown Seattle, affordable housing covenants and advising clients on the sale of easements and licenses for cellular towers and related telecommunications equipment.

 - Commercial Leasing and Ground Leases

 Our attorneys represent both landlords and tenants in commercial leasing matters for office, retail, industrial, medical and a variety of other property types.
 In addition to frequently handling the more typical office and retail leasing for our clients, we have negotiated leases and subleases for many of Seattle’s best known restaurants and prominent arts institutions including The Frye Art Museum and Cornish Playhouse at Seattle Center.

 We have also represented landowners in negotiating and documenting several complex Ground Lease arrangements for development projects involving automobile dealerships, shopping centers and off- campus student housing.